StarbeamOne/blog.starbeam.one/content/article/2022/04/April-2022-Status-Update.md

 The bottom (timeless) line here is that artists want to get paid, and patrons want to pay artists.
 If you do that, then it doesn't matter how you've done it: you've won.
 Everything else is just noise.

-In fact, mentioning the blockchain is becoming a bit of a distraction and might pull in unwanted ("get rich quick") elements.
+In fact, mentioning the blockchain might become a bit of a distraction/liability by pulling in unwanted ("get rich quick") elements.
 So, going forward, you might see me reduce any mention of this altogether.

-After all, one of the major objectives of my efforts here was to prove that you can do this without a blockchain.
-If that is truly indeed the case, then why mention it at all anyways?
-It's like mentioning a Ferrari or a chicken.
-Both concepts are not necessary to enable the scenario here so why mention them?
-Food for thought.

 ### Front Page Adjustments